palkan/action_policy/docs/custom_policy.md

 <span style="display:none;"># rubocop:enable Style/ClassAndModuleChildren</span>

-You can write your `ApplicationPolicy` from scratch instead of inheriting from `ActionPolicy::Base` if the defaults above doesn't fit your needs.
+You can write your `ApplicationPolicy` from scratch instead of inheriting from `ActionPolicy::Base` if the defaults above do not fit your needs.
 The only required component is `ActionPolicy::Policy::Core`:

 ```ruby
 # minimal ApplicationPolicy